Flow-IPC/ipc/CONTRIBUTING.md

 We are happy to see that you are looking to help us improve Flow-IPC!
 In order to ensure this goes as easily and quickly as possible, please follow the guidelines below.

+You may wish to glance at [INSTALL / Organization](./INSTALL.md#organization) first.

 ### Basics

-As mentioned in Organization, you may wish to contribute to the project.
+As mentioned in [Organization](./INSTALL.md#organization), you may wish to contribute to the project.
 Of course, in your own setting, it may be perfectly reasonable to simply get a packaged `*_full.tar.gz` or `*_full.zip` archive, make the changes in this monolithic, non-SCS-mirrored copy; test them locally.
 Eventually, though, you'll want to work with the central Git-SCS-mirrored project.
 This section is about that.
 It assumes basic familiarity with Git.